OpenFreeEnergy/alchemiscale/docs/compute.rst

 Kubernetes Cluster
 ******************

-To deploy compute services to a Kubernetes ("k8s") cluster, we make use of a similar approach to deployment with Docker detailed above in :ref:`deployment_docker`.
+To deploy compute services to a Kubernetes ("k8s") cluster, we make use of a similar approach to deployment with Docker detailed above in :ref:`compute_docker`.
 We define a k8s `Deployment`_ featuring a single container spec as the file ``compute-services.yaml``::

     apiVersion: apps/v1